 Now, there are important legal considerations that you need to be aware of once you are considered to be in a de facto relationship.
-The best way to understand these is to speak with your local family lawyer, but we’ve done our best to provide a brief overview below.
+The best way to understand these is to speak with your local family lawyer, Family Lawyers Perth, but we’ve done our best to provide a brief overview below.

 What is a de facto relationship?

 The exact definition of a de facto relationship does differ by state in Australia, but basically it involves a serious relationship between two people who aren’t married, but who live together as if they are.
 There are a lot of things to think about when working out if you’re in a de facto relationship or not, including: